 Professor Dubin completed his A.B. from Dartmouth College in three years with distinction in government and J.D. from N.Y.U.
 Law School where he was an Arthur Garfield Hays Civil Rights-Civil Liberties Fellow.
-He served as law clerk to U.S. District Judge John L. Kane Jr.; assistant counsel for the NAACP Legal Defense and Educational Fund, Inc.; director of litigation for the Harlem Neighborhood Office of the Legal Aid Society, Civil Division; assistant attorney general in the Civil Rights Bureau of the N.Y.
+He served as law clerk to U.S. District Judge John L. Kane Jr.; assistant counsel for the NAACP Legal Defense and Educational Fund, Inc.; director of litigation and staff attorney for the Harlem Neighborhood Office of the Legal Aid Society, Civil Division; assistant attorney general in the Civil Rights Bureau of the N.Y.
 State Attorney General's Office; and Marvin M. Karpatkin Fellow on the American Civil Liberties Union’s national staff.
 Immediately prior to joining the Rutgers–Newark law faculty in 1999, he was a professor of law and director of clinical programs at St. Mary’s Law School, where he received the faculty award for teaching excellence, founded and directed the first in-house clinic, and served as the founding faculty advisor to the Black Allied Law Students Association and coach of the Frederick Douglass Moot Court Team.

 An earlier article, “From Junkyards to Gentrification: Explicating a Right to Protective Zoning in Low-Income Communities of Color” (Minnesota Law Review), was peer-reviewed and selected for inclusion in an anthology issue of Clark-Boardman’s Land Use and Environment Law Review as one of the five best land-use articles that year.